robolectric/robolectric/resources.md

 ----

-### Could not resolve dependencies for project: Could not find artifact com.google.android.maps:maps:jar:16_r3 in central (http://repo1.maven.org/maven2)
+### Could not resolve dependencies for project: Could not find artifact com.google.android.maps:maps:jar:18_r3 in central (http://repo1.maven.org/maven2)

 The jerk lawyers at Google won't allow the Google maps add-on library stubs to be uploaded to Maven Central.
 You need to manually install them yourself.

-Make sure you've got Android SDK 16 or later downloaded, then do this:
+Make sure you've got the Android Google SDK listed [here](https://github.com/robolectric/robolectric/blob/master/pom.xml#L95) (look for `com.google.android.maps`; currently it's `18_r3`) downloaded, then do this:

+    ./script/install-maps-jar.sh

+Or, just make sure you have the latest Google Maps API jar and do this:

     cd $ANDROID_HOME
     ls -1d add-ons/addon-google_apis-google-* | sort | tail -1 |